miha42-github/company_dns/README.md

 # Introduction to edgar_svc
-To enable a more automated approach to gathering information about public companies, a set of utilities (mkdbcache.py and falsh.py) and a RESTful service (edgar_scv.py) have been created.
+To enable a more automated approach to gathering information about public companies, a set of utilities (mkdbcache.py and dbshell.py) and a RESTful service (edgar_svc.py) have been created.
 This initial focus is related to the [SEC's EDGAR repository](https://www.sec.gov/edgar/searchedgar/companysearch.html), which keeps data on public companies who are listed on stock exchanges in the United states.
-Over time additions, in the form of other open repositories like what's available in the UK, will be considered.
+Over time additions, including other open repositories like the UK, will be considered.
+While there are other EDGAR API overlays available, at a cost, for the purposes of the authors had in mind an open source alternative was preferred.

 # Motivation
 The intention of these utilities, and the associated RESTful service, is to enable open access, Apache Software Foundation V2 License, to open data maintained by the SEC.
-There are certainly other API overlays available, at a cost, and given some research into these other tools/services the best alternative is/was to open source this set of tools.
 We hope that you will review and potentially work with us a we improve this tool set over time.
 There are certainly a few things we'll be working on soonish as we pull this tool into our developing application.
-Notably, here are the things that are likelly to be worked:
-1. Ensure that this will properly run in docker using docker-compose
-2. Beef up the installation and configuration documentation so anyone can partake
-3. Enable TLS for all of the communications with the service
-4. Get NGINX working properly, it is broken now
-5. Create some super simple wrapping scripts to operationalize the service
-6. Have fun refactoring the code, and potentially invite other developers in to particpate
+## Design Principals
+As the tool was being built the following thinking was progressed.
+The authors had a very specific purpose in mind when creating the tool and these choices reflect that thinking.
+- This tool is meant to be a very thin overlay on top of the EDGAR data and is intent upon providing a kind of naming service for publicly listed companies in the US.
+Therefore, the system can be completely blown away and quickly regenerated.
+- As of now there isn't any authentication either HTTP, JWT or API-key based again there's nothing proprietary about the dataset or the service itself and the system can be completely regenerated in say 15-20 minutes depending on how much EDGAR data you want to represent.
+- Relative data completeness and associated functionaliites were favored over performance.
+The implication is that less data could boost performance, and certainly if more data was put into the cache or a full fledged DB was used with more local data the performance could be better.
+(More on this in Future Work below.)
+- The emphasis of the present tool is on 10K and related reports for the listing of reports in the response.
+While the DB cache includes other SEC filing metadata, like 8K, the wrapping API presently excludes it.

+# License
+Since this code falls under a liberal ASF 2 license it is provided as is, without warranty or guarantee of support.
+Feel free to fork the code, but please provide attribution to the authors.

 # Notice
-Since this code falls under a liberal ASF license, there is no warranty or guarantee of support.
-Additionally, since the development work we're pursuing isn't yet needing to pull data in from this service this code has been "hibernating" a bit.
-This is a nice way of saying it may not work, and we're not yet in a position to improve/fix the code base.
-However if you get it running please let us know, and when we come back here we will endeavor to update this README accordingly.
-So stay tuned...
+A significant update for the code has been pursued and completed making it ready for usage beyond the maintainers.
+We will likely be continuing to progress a bit over time including taking care of some of the items listed below in Future Work.
+If we're in the mood for an adventure we might look at the UK and apparently the Japanese government might have some data/structure similar to the SEC's EDGAR.

+# Future work
+Here are the things that are likelly to be worked but without any strict deadline:
+1. Create some super simple wrapping scripts to operationalize the service
+2. Have fun refactoring the code, and potentially invite other developers in to particpate
+3. Consider a new endpoints that purely pull from the DB Cache.
+This would likely result in performance speedups as no external services like GeoPy would be called.

 # Key Dependencies
 - [PyEdgar](https://github.com/gaulinmp/pyedgar) - used to interface with the SEC's EDGAR repository